A groupoid approach to the equivariant coarse Baum--Connes conjecture: Localization algebras and -theory

 \subsection{Equivalence of the Assembly Maps}

-In this final section, we show that the equivariant coarse Baum--Connes conjecture for the system $(X,\Gamma)$ is equivalent to the Baum--Connes conjecture for the equivariant coarse groupoid $G(X,\Gamma)$ with coefficients in $\ell^\infty(X)^\Gamma$.
+In this subsection, we show that the equivariant coarse Baum--Connes conjecture for the system $(X,\Gamma)$ is equivalent to the Baum--Connes conjecture for the equivariant coarse groupoid $G(X,\Gamma)$ with coefficients in $\ell^\infty(X)^\Gamma$.

 The equivariant coarse Baum--Connes conjecture states that the coarse assembly map

 is an isomorphism.
 On the other hand, the groupoid Baum--Connes assembly map for $G(X,\Gamma)$ with coefficients in $\ell^\infty(X)^\Gamma$ is given by: